chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_data_bag_from_file.rst

 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The ``from file`` argument is used to create a data bag using an existing data bag data as a template.
+The ``from file`` argument is used to create a data bag from a file.
 The path to the data bag file must specify one of the following:

 * the name of a data bag
 * a relative or absolute path to a file